 • If we successfully prove that your constitutional rights were violated during the search.

-Our attorneys have been successful at beating drug cases and at having drug charges dropped.
+Our attorneys have been successful at having drug charges dropped.

 There are a variety of felony drug charges one could face.
 Generally speaking, a felony drug charge in California consists of a crime that carries a maximum sentence of more than one year either in jail or in prison.
 Felony drug charges can be filed in California state court or in federal court.

-The felony charges cover the sales, transportation, and importation of drugs, as well as possessing drugs with a clear intent to sell them.
-This applies to most controlled substances other than methamphetamine and marijuana which are illegal by different drug laws.
+The felony charges cover the sales, transportation, and importation of controlled substances, as well as possession of controlled substances with a clear intent to sell them..

 State felony violations can include 16 months or two to three years in jail.
 Federal drug crimes can come with mandatory minimums and harsher sentences depending on the specific charge.